 fall pest patrol: work now to foil deer, cabbage worms, viburnum beetle, squash bugs, voles

 THE MOST IMPORTANT SUBSET of the fall garden cleanup chores: pest control.
 Fortunately all our needed cutbacks and raking of leaves–those sanitation efforts we’re all heading out to do, anyhow—help to reduce places for many garden pests to overwinter.
-But I go farther.
-I work to prevent a buildup next year of troubles like viburnum leaf beetle, squash bugs and borers and cabbage worms, and minimize damage by deer, mice and voles.
+But I go farther in areas where outbreaks have occurred.
+I work to prevent a buildup next year of targeted troubles like viburnum leaf beetle, squash bugs and borers and cabbage worms, and minimize damage by deer, mice and voles.
 The routine is the same in every case.
-What it comes down to: Eliminate habitat and hiding places, and eliminate some of the population.
+What it comes down to: Eliminate habitat and hiding places for the specific pests where they occurred, and eliminate some of the population.
 Pest by pest, some particulars:

 I HOSTED A cabbage-worm field day here one recent year, apparently, and squished eggs and larvae like mad.
 Now I’ll be certain to clean up any cruciferous plants extra-carefully, to reduce the chance of overwintering pupae, and am reading up on weeds in the cabbage family (wild mustards, for instance, and shepherd’s purse, among others) with a sterner eye to their removal, too.
 Because kale and Brussels sprouts are so cold-hardy, and stand a long time into the winter garden for gradual harvesting (until Thanksgiving or longer), I have to be sure to pull the remains when they are done this year, even if it’s tempting to let some overwinter.
 The whole cabbage-worm story is here.